aidansheehan/simon-game/README.md

 'The Complete Web Development Bootcamp' (London App Brewery) and takes its styling from the initial files for this challenge.

 ## Usage
 Anybody is welcome to clone and change this repo.
-Copy the file path for 'index.html. and run in your browser.
+Download the full project, copy the file path for 'index.html' and run in your browser.

 ## Contributions
 Contributions are welcome.

 ## Link
-You can play the game on Github pages here: https://aidansheehan.github.io/simon-game/
+You can play the game on Github pages here: https://aidansheehan.github.io/simon-game/.

+## Contact Me
+Send me an email at aidanmsheehan@gmail.com.